pnp/cli-microsoft365/docs/docs/cmd/purview/retentionlabel/retentionlabel-set.md

 --8<-- "docs/cmd/_global.md"

+## Remarks

+!!! attention
+    This command is based on a Microsoft Graph API that is currently in preview and is subject to change once the API reached general availability.

+!!! attention
+    This command currently only supports delegated permissions.

 ## Examples

 Update a retention label so that it retains documents as records and deletes them after one year.